cisco-open/ResponsibleAI/Rai Documentation/docs/_build/html/_sources/RaiModule/Getting Started.rst.txt

 **Introduction**
 ================

 - RAI is an easy-to-use framework for Responsible AI development.
-We can provide the prediction input in RAI and it handles all metric computation and perform live visualization on its dashboard.
+We can provide the prediction input in RAI, which handles all metric computation and performs live visualization on its dashboard.
-- Users can also opt for console to see the RAI calculation.
+- To see the calculation of RAI, users can also opt for the console.
 - Through RAI we can handle large variety of models like text, images, tabular data, etc.
-- RAI automatically determines what metrics are relevant by examining the type of model, data and task provided by the user.
+- Based on the type of model, data, and task provided by the user, RAI automatically determines what metrics are relevant.
-- Through RAI Visualization help we can get the idea of the models and based on the visualization we can do the analysis and can optimize it also.
+- Through RAI Visualization help, we can get an idea of the models, and based on the visualization; we can analyze and optimize them.
-- In RAI we are having access to various metrics that measures aspects of the AI system including Performance, Robustness, Explainability and Fairness.
-Based on these parameters, we can get the idea of the model and based on these we can make changes in the model.
+- RAI provides metrics that measure various aspects of AI systems, including performance, robustness, explainability, and fairness.
+Based on these parameters, we can get an idea of the model, and based on these, we can make changes to the model.

 ===================
 **Getting Started**
 ===================

-Here is a quick example of how RAI can be used without the dashboard to calculate and report on the metrics for a machine learning task.
+Here's a quick example of using RAI without a dashboard for calculating and reporting on machine learning metrics.

 - It starts by importing the necessary libraries